 - a.
 DSS-63 K-band calibration.
 Currently there is no ambient load available so calibrations are performed using the noise diode.
 Noise diode calibration was checked using the ground. - b.
 DSS-63 K-band pointing.
-K-band pointing model needs to be improved. - c.
+K-band pointing models have been recently improved. - c.
 DSS-63 L-band beam-shape measurement.
-EVN has requested to provide DSS-63 beam-shapes at L-band and low antenna elevations for calibrating off-axis detections in wide field observations.
-Several preliminary raster scans have been performed in DEC/XDEC using different sources and antenna elevations.
+EVN has requested to provide DSS-63 beamshapes at L-band and low antenna elevations for calibrating off-axis detections in wide field observations.
+Several preliminary raster scans were performed in DEC/XDEC using different sources and antenna elevations.
 It has been found that it is necessary to post-process the scans to remove antenna tracking errors during the execution of the raster scan to align the individual XDEC scans.
 Following is an example using 3C274.
 Once the post-processing routine is stable we will provide raster scans results for point-like sources at low elevations with improved resolution in DEC.
+Lack of available antenna time has avoided to continue this task.